The reality is rarely the way politicians describe it.

 It needs to be said, since tariffs significantly hurt our business.
 Why?

 Rarely is it possible for small companies (and many times even large companies) to move all of the technology back to the US needed to manufacture a component or material.
 Tariffs rarely increase jobs in the US; in fact, they often put small companies out of business which destroys jobs.
+Another way they destroy jobs is by making materials more expensive.
+This forces manufacturing companies to cut jobs in order to compensate for the higher material costs.
+It’s more complicated than that, but that’s the bottom line.

 Tariffs can even force a manufacturer to move manufacturing offshore to recover some of the costs that tariffs impose.